-By the Cambodia history, in which “the builder of Angkor Wat was a king named Suryavarman II.
+By Cambodia history, where “the builder of Angkor Wat was a king named Suryavarman II.
 He came to power in his teenage years by killing his great uncle, Dharanindravarman I, while he was riding an elephant.
-An inscription says that Suryavarman killed the man “as Garuda (a mythical bird) on a mountain ledge would kill a serpent.””
+An inscription says that Suryavarman killed the man “as Garuda (a mythical bird) on a mountain ledge would kill a serpent.”
 Read more about the history, this temple manages to win the heart of millions of visitors every year.

 Looking back over my notes, photos, videos from those days, I notice the shock and the ecstasy of my first view of the site.
 I meet with my new friend, named Malini and our Tuk Tuk driver and early in the morning at 5:00 am we arrive at the temple to watch the sunrise as it is the normal time of all the visitors who wish to enjoy it.

 We are standing on the edge of a big lake of a long dusty pavement opposite the Temple.
-From here you can admire it’s breathtaking beauty as the sun starts to rise.
-Along the riverfront, more than a hundred people with all kind of cameras try to catch the movement of the golden sun.
+From here you can admire its breathtaking beauty as the sun starts to rise.
+Along the riverfront, more than a hundred people with all kind of cameras trying to catch the movement of the golden sun.

-The first sunbeams it begins to appear and a magical picture like a postcard begins to reveal it’s beauty.
+The first sunbeams it begins to appear and a magical picture like a postcard begins to reveal its beauty.
 This view is deeply touching.
-We sit quietly for a quite some time, amongst a group of tourists, like us, to admire the scenery.
+We sit quietly for a quite some time, among a group of tourists, like us, to admire the scenery.

 We leave the main temple area, where we discover the other temples and on the 3rd day late afternoon, hot and humid we arrive back to the temple.